mtrescot/autoscaling-cf-ansible/README.md

 You do need to specify the full path to the playbook for example e.g /var/lib/playbooks/tomcat-standalone/site.yml

-You'll also need to update the ansible host to be webserver1
+Based on the playbook you want to run, you'll also need to update the AnsibleHost parameter.
+For example if you wanted to run the tomcat-standalone playbook, you'd use tomcat-servers, based on the site.yml playbook.

 If you're experimenting with the git-keys version because eventually you want to use your own private bucket.